openvinotoolkit/openvino_notebooks/notebooks/224-distilbert-Sequence-Classification/Readme.md

-# Sequence Classification OpenVINO API 2.0
+# Sequence Classification With OpenVINO API 2.0
 This notebook performs sequence classification using OpenVINO API 2.0.
 You can alternatively replace the model with the other bert-based models for sequence classification.

 Output from a user input would look like this.